jatin2196/practicalgit/README.md

 # practicalgit
-I'm learning abou the Git.
+I'm learning about the Git.
+We are good to go.